PeterRobards/Yall_Scan/README.md

 ## Activating the Virtual Environment

 Before you can start installing or using packages in your virtual environment you’ll need to activate it.
-Activating a virtual environment erves to put the virtual environment-specific python and pip executables into your shell’s PATH.
+Activating a virtual environment serves to put the virtual environment-specific python and pip executables into your shell’s PATH.

 ### Linux